coldenate/remcord/README.md

    - On the widget that pops up, click on `Link Discord Account and Get Code`.
      - Copy the code that pops up.
    - Paste your code into the text box in the RemCord widget and click `Submit`.
 3. You're all set!
-Start studying and let RemCord share your progress with your Discord community!
+Start studying, and let RemCord share your progress with your Discord community!

 ## 🙏 Special Thanks